greta-dev/greta/tests/testthat/_snaps/inference.md

 ---

-    all initial values must be named
+    All initial values must be named

 ---